errinlarsen/castle_greyhawk/tipsfortheplayers/index.md

 ---
-layout: page
+layout: subpage
-title: Tips to the Players
+title: Tips for the Players
 ---

 In _Dungeon Module B2_, _The Keep on the Borderlands_, E. Gary Gygax shared some advice for beginning players: